UtbOvertorneaPM/EquipmentManagementSystem/README.md

 }
   ```

- 3. Create add a new site in IIS manager, make sure to set binding as https and sign it with a certificate.
+ 3. Add a new site in IIS manager, make sure to set binding as https and sign it with a certificate.

  4. Edit folder permission so that IIS has full control over application folder.